Subfly/YABA/EULA.md

 - The Licensor does not guarantee CloudKit data preservation
 - The Licensor is not responsible for CloudKit service interruptions

+### 5.5 Use at Own Risk
+- You use the Software entirely at your own risk
+- The Software is not intended for critical or life-safety applications
+- The Software is not professional advice or a substitute for professional judgment
+- You should not rely on the Software for critical decisions without independent verification
+- The Licensor is not responsible for any decisions made based on Software output

+### 5.6 Force Majeure
+- The Licensor is not liable for any failure to perform due to circumstances beyond reasonable control
+- This includes but is not limited to: natural disasters, war, government actions, internet outages, Apple service disruptions
+- The Licensor is not responsible for delays or failures caused by third-party services

 ## 6. Limitation of Liability

 ### 6.1 No Liability